42zen/shdo/README.md

 # SHDO

-## What is Shdo ?

 Shdo is a tool to escalate privilege (like sudo) for Android that don't need any computer to be installed.

 ## Features

-- Fast pairing with 'shdo-pair'.
+- Fast pairing with 'shdo-pair'
-- Fast command execution with 'shdo'.
+- Fast command execution with 'shdo'
-- Bruteforce all ports needed for pairing or execution.
+- Bruteforce all ports needed for pairing or execution
-- Automatically move scripts or executables to permissive folders.
+- Automatically move scripts or executables to permissive folders
-- Check if the adb daemon is running.
+- Check if the adb daemon is running

 ## How to Install